1,000+ Opportunities

 Save a search for “DOT Federal Highway Administration” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Eligible applicants: Others (see text field entitled Additional Information on Eligibility for clarification).
+Search similar grants →According to the current listing, eligibility includes: Eligible applicants: Others (see text field entitled Additional Information on Eligibility for clarification).
 Eligible Applicants1.
 A State or a group of States; 2.
 A metropolitan planning organization that serves an urbanized area (as designated by the Bureau of the Census) with a population over 200,000; 3.
 A unit of local government or a group of local governments; 4.
 A political subdivision of a State or local government; 5.
 A special purpose district or a public authority with a transportation function; 6.
 A Federal Land Management Agency; 7.
 A Tribal government or a consortium of Tribal governments; and 8.
 A multistate or multijurisdictional group of entities as described above in 1 – 7.
 Cost sharing or matching funds are required.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program